YoungGosling/PortalOps/doc/design/PortalOps.md

 - **Access:** Unrestricted read/write access to all pages and modules within the application.
 - **Permissions:**
     - Full CRUD (Create, Read, Update, Delete) capabilities for all Services and Products.
-    - Can assign or revoke the `ServiceAdmin` role for any user in the User Directory.
+    - Can assign or revoke the `ServiceAdmin` role for any user in the Employee Directory.

 ### 2.2.
 ServiceAdmin (Service Administrator)
 - **Access:** Limited to the modules and data relevant to their assigned services.